 It is the student's responsibility to tend to homework or assignments in a timely fashion.

-Students will be allowed two school days to turn in missed assignments per absence with a total of no more than ten school days for an extended absence.
+Students will be allowed two school days to turn in missed assignments for an excused absence with a total of no more than six school days for an extended absence.
 Parents/guardians may request homework for students with extended absences.